 CUMULATIVE GPA: A student's cumulative GPA is based on all courses taken for high school credit.
 (This includes any course taken for high school credit in grade eight.)
-The cumulative GPA is the weighted GPA used to determine eligibility for the LIFE, HOPE, and Palmetto Fellows Scholarships awarded by the State of South Carolina.
+The cumulative GPA is used to determine eligibility for the LIFE, HOPE, and Palmetto Fellows Scholarships awarded by the State of South Carolina.

-CORE GPA: A student's core GPA is the unweighted GPA based on ALL core courses taken for high school credit.
-(This includes any course taken for high school credit in grade eight.)
+CORE GPA: A student's core GPA is based on ALL core courses taken for high school credit.
+(This includes any course taken for high school credit in grade eight